input-output-hk/plutus-use-cases/AltLabs/dex-token-swap/README.md

 * Research and document the different strategies for scaling the PAB
 * Implement a solution that would allow a large number of users to interact with the PAB
 * Work related to the integration of the PAB & wallet management
+* Test setup on different hardware configurations
+* Benchmark & publish results of PAB running on different configurations

 ## CodeBase